Rail transport in Wales

 Electrification

-Currently the only stretch of line to be electrified in Wales is the South Wales Main Line between the Severn Tunnel and Cardiff Central railway station, which was electrified as part of the Great Western Main Line upgrade, and was completed in 2020.[19]
+The first stretch of line to be electrified in Wales was the South Wales Main Line between the Severn Tunnel and Cardiff Central railway station, which was electrified as part of the Great Western Main Line upgrade, and was completed in 2020.[19]
 Plans to extend the electrification from Cardiff to Swansea were scrapped in 2017.[20]
+As of December 2024, the Treherbert, Merthyr, Coryton and Aberdare Core Valley lines are electrified[21] with the new Class 756 trains being phased into use.[22]
+Plans are in place for electrification of the Rhymney, Bay and City Lines.[23]
+The Cardiff Bay tramway will also be largely electrified.[24]

 Management